Fellowship

 USF Health Clinics: North (Morsani) and South (STC)

 The 2 USF Health center campuses are the site for the fellow’s continuity clinics.
-Of all the outpatient experiences this is chosen as the continuity clinic as it has the distribution of patients (male: female, economic diversity), that most closely reflects that which would be seen in an outpatient rheumatology practice setting.
+Of all the outpatient experiences this is chosen as the continuity clinic as it has the distribution of patients (gender or economic range), that most closely reflects that which would be seen in an outpatient rheumatology practice setting.
 The fellows have one half day of continuity clinic weekly for the duration of the fellowship and see approximately 8 patients per clinic.

 The patients seen represent the full spectrum of rheumatic disease, complementing that seen at the other outpatient sites.
 Since the population is predominantly female, the fellows see significant numbers of patients with Lupus, Scleroderma, Rheumatoid arthritis, and those additional rheumatic diseases more highly represented in females.
 One of the core clinical faculty members has a vasculitis clinic drawing patients with systemic vasculitis.
 Another core faculty member has a joint clinic with pulmonary for the management of rheumatic disease patients with ILD.
 The centers do receive a significant number of tertiary referrals; however, this is balanced by self-referrals, and referrals within the practice, and from local practitioners.